Skip to content

 • Too slow → Grind coarser.

-• Try letting the espresso flow for a few seconds longer to capture more sweetness.
+• Try letting the espresso run for a few seconds longer to capture more sweetness.

-• Avoid uneven packing of the coffee by using WDT or gently tapping the portafilter before tamping.
+• Avoid uneven compaction of the coffee by using the WDT or gently tapping the portafilter before tamping.

 • Dark roasted coffee tastes better at slightly lower temperatures (~89–92 °C).

-• Change the Tamp Pressure: The pressure you apply when tamping does not affect the extraction time, as long as the puck is evenly packed.
+• Change the tamping press: The pressure you apply when tamping does not affect extraction time, as long as the puck is evenly packed.

-• Blame the Coffee Directly: Sour espresso is often about About extraction, not About the coffee beans.
+• Blame it on the coffee right away.: Sour espresso usually trades About extraction, not About the coffee beans.

-Brewing espresso is both an art and a science.
-The key is to understand how the different variables – grind size, extraction time, ratio, and puck preparation – affect the flavor.
-By fine-tuning these, you can avoid sour espressos and instead enjoy a balanced, sweet, and full-bodied cup.
+To brew espresso is both an art and a science.
+The key is to understand how the different variables – grind size, extraction time, ratio and puck preparation – affect the taste.
+By fine-tuning these, you can avoid sour espressos and instead enjoy a balanced, sweet and full-bodied cup.

 Remember: There are no sour coffee beans, only sour extractions.
-So adjust, experiment, and above all – have fun on the way to the perfect espresso!
+So adjust, experiment and above all – have fun on your way to the perfect espresso!